 Minta came into existence in Lisbon in the late aughts – back when MySpace was all the rage – as an outlet for singer-songwriter Francisca Cortesão’s home recordings.
 Soon, as the solo act developed into a band, Minta & The Brook Trout were formed.
 Minta & The Brook Trout have released three full-length records to date, a self-titled debut in 2009, Olympia, in 2012 and Slow, in 2016, all produced by Cortesão and Mariana Ricardo, the band's bass and ukulele player, as well as a few EPs.
 Olympia and Slow have since been re-released in the US, on Philadelphia based Hope For The Tape Deck and Oakland's Gaylord's Party Music.
 These days, Minta & The Brook Trout is a five-piece band: Francisca Cortesão, Mariana Ricardo, Bruno Pernadas, Margarida Campelo and Tomás Sousa.

-Francisca Cortesão – vox, guitar
+Francisca Cortesão – vox, acoustic and electric guitar

-Mariana Ricardo – vox. bass, ukulele, percussion
+Mariana Ricardo – vox, bass, ukulele, percussion

 Bruno Pernadas – electric guitar